If you’re taking your first steps as a writer, you might feel lost, anxious, and in need of guidance.

 Can you actually improve your writing skills by taking a course?

 I’m sure there’s this question somewhere at the back of your mind.
 Many newbies think that perhaps it’s all about the talent and intelligence and that you’re either a Truman Capote, or you’re destined to become yet another writerly soul who can’t ever get published.

-While there’s some validity of these assumptions, there are also two dramatic realizations you need to take into account:
+While there’s some validity of these assumptions, there are also two dramatic realizations you need to consider:

 - Dramatic realization #1: You become a better writer by reading a ton of books, learning about the world, living your life, and actively engaging with the culture and people who take part in it.
 To be good, you need a certain amount of working knowledge at your fingertips.
 This will allow you to put things in context, respect history, and share something original with the world.
 You can learn some of this through a course, but not all of it.
 Cross Asia as a backpacker, or fall in love.
 This will help you more than any course.